ScratchAddons/website-v2/content/addons/60fps.md

 ## Features

-- The addon's functionality is only enabled whenever the user toggles it on by holding `alt` and clicking the green flag.
-The addon's functionality is toggled off every time the page is opened/refreshed.
 - The addon works in both the project page and the editor.
 - By default, the addon (when toggled on) sets the project's framerate to 60 FPS.
 This value can be changed in the addon's settings to an integer ranging from 31 to 240.
 - To prevent abuse and cheating in cloud-based multiplayer games, the addon does not work whenever there are cloud variables in a shared project.